 Since 2009, the CEB has provided an annual account of its approach to CSR.
 For 2018, the Bank's overall contribution to socially and environmentally sustainable development is therefore reflected in the 2018 CSR Report, which incorporates a Global Reporting Initiative (GRI) Index.

 For a two-page summary of CSR key highlights for 2018, please see here.

 The Bank’s overall sustainability performance is periodically assessed by ESG (Environmental, Social and Governance) rating agencies*.
-The CEB is rated:
+The CEB is currently rated:

-- ‘Outperformer’ by Sustainalytics - Awarded on 19 February 2018
+- ‘Outperformer’ by Sustainalytics (1 February 2019)

 * Full assessment reports are property of the above-mentioned ESG rating agencies and subject to their rules for disclosure.